 Holden ends his narration of events and doesn’t give any more details about what happened.
 He says many people have asked him if he plans on applying himself when he gets better and admits to missing people like Stradlater, Ackley, and even Maurice.
 D.B. visits often and Holden regrets telling people so much, advising the reader “Don’t tell anybody anything.
 If you do, you start missing everybody.”
 This concludes our “Catcher in the Rye” book summary.

-This summary of “The Catcher in the Rye” goes over all the main plot points, but for any more help understanding famous works of literature, reach out to the experts at Studyfy.com.
+This summary of “The Catcher in the Rye” goes over all the main plot points, but for any more help understanding famous works of literature, reach out to the essay editors, proofreading experts and get any homework help at Studyfy.com!